 WSC will admit, as first-time freshmen, those students who have graduated from an accredited high school.
 High school seniors may submit their applications for admission, the application fee, and transcript any time after completion of the sixth semester of high school.
-Seniors must have their high schools submit at least a six-semester transcript.
+Seniors must submit at least a six-semester transcript sent directly from their high school.
 A final high school transcript documenting official graduation date from that high school must be submitted to WSC prior to the start of the semester for which admission is being sought.